happypeter/elon-edu/tips.md

 ### 0019 babyEnglishOnly
 this is for myself.
 I find it hard to pick up the sounds when I shandow too much adult level english, my energy used a lot on the content itself.
 Child cartoon things will be good for me now, with limited difficulty level, simpler logic and vocabulary.
 I can foucus on the intonation.
 This is also very NATRUAL, think what Elon would do if I throw him a ted talk, he will go away.

+### 0020 gamification
+games provide interaction, one of the best ways to learn logics and things, should be Elon's everyday rutine I guess.

+### 0021 byebyeSchool
+Plan to abandon the whole acedemic way to do things.
+Many of the so-scalled learnings are just tricking the education insitutions.
+Education itself is cheating.
+Elon will just focusing on creating value for himself and people around him.
+Say learning some music instruments to entertain his friends, doing football to get the fun of sports and gain health.
+Screw the lies.
+If there is one thing we need to stick to, that is forming as many good habits as we can.